jsenv/core/docs/assets_and_workers.md

 - :+1: create consistent specifiers
 - :+1: escape `"../../"` hell.

-The way to reference a file depends how it will be used and from where it is referenced.

 Note that external urls like `https://fonts.googleapis.com/css2?family=Roboto` are preserved during dev and in the build files.

+The rest of this page shows what is recommended to reference other files from HTML, CSS and js files.

 ## HTML